Magazine

 AA

 Jacob was once hooked on movies and TV series, spending long hours every night glued to the screen.
-Exhausted by day, he eagerly awaited the next binge-watching session, a cycle that left him feeling empty and depressed.
-Deep down, he yearned to break free and find something truly fulfilling.
-During his time at a youth center, Jacob joined a week-long mountain expedition—no screens, just challenges and goals to conquer.
-A pivotal open-hearted conversation during the trip helped him realize the burden of his addiction.
-After a week of overcoming unexpected trials and unplugging from the digital world, Jacob saw a path forward.
-Soon after, he sought professional treatment and managed to escape the chains of his viewing habits, all thanks to the inner strength he discovered on that journey.
+Exhausted by day, he eagerly awaited the next binge-watching session, trapped in a cycle that left him empty and depressed.
+Deep down, he longed to break free and find something more meaningful.

-The transformative expedition that opened Jacob's eyes was led by Chaim Katz, a certified adventure and expedition therapist.
-Two decades earlier, Katz worked with at-risk youth but felt discouraged by the lack of progression.
-Everything changed during a trip to a clearing in the English countryside, where he encountered an elderly Englishman who transformed his approach to guidance.
-Today, participants often wonder, "So, are you a tour guide or a psychologist?"
-They recognize that these journeys are about much more than simple outings.
+The expedition that opened Jacob’s eyes was led by Chaim Katz, a certified adventure and expedition therapist.
+Two decades earlier, Katz worked with at-risk youth but felt frustrated by the lack of real progress.
+A chance encounter in the English countryside with an elderly instructor reshaped his entire approach to guidance.
+Today, participants often ask him, “So are you a tour guide or a psychologist?”
+They quickly understand that these journeys are far more than outdoor trips.

 Finding the Heart

-Chaim Katz immigrated from England to Israel at age five and began his career guiding at-risk teens.
-"At one point, I was offered a position with youth in England and decided to take it," he recalls.
-"I did my best for the group but couldn't make significant progress."
+Chaim Katz immigrated from England to Israel at the age of five and began his career guiding at-risk teens.
+“At one point, I was offered a position working with youth in England and decided to take it,” he recalls.
+“I invested deeply in the group, but I could not create meaningful change.”

 What was the issue?

-"The problem was that they were feeding off each other's negative influences, leading to a decline even for those who started off relatively well.
-Conversations didn't translate to meaningful group dynamics because they were too busy joking instead of genuinely engaging.
-It was frustrating not knowing how to incite change."
+“The problem was that they reinforced each other’s negative behaviors.
+Even those who began relatively strong declined.
+Group conversations never deepened because they were too busy joking instead of engaging sincerely.
+It was frustrating not knowing how to generate real change.”

 Journeys of Self-Discovery